The Best Steakhouse in Every State

 Philip T/ Yelp

-Having conquered Spanish cuisine both traditional and avant-garde, the cooking of the Eastern Mediterranean, historical American fare, and both the Mexican-Chinese and Chinese-Peruvian idioms, what was the ceaselessly energetic José Andrés going to tackle next?
-Hmmm.
-How about, oh, I don't know, meat?
-At this Sin City venture, Andrés includes plenty of Spanish tastes as well as an extensive raw bar and “meat from the sea” (fish to you), but while pedants might argue that this isn't exactly a steakhouse, the focus is appropriately meaty.
-With a menu of carpaccio, tartares, cured meats, and, yes, serious beef rib steaks from California, Oregon, and Washington State, including a chateaubriand from the Golden State’s Brandt Beef served with truffle sauce and pommes soufflés, Bazaar Meat can provide pretty much all the meat you need when you’re out on the town.
+At Las Vegas, Nevada’s Bazaar Meat, the ceaselessly energetic José Andrés includes plenty of Spanish tastes as well as an extensive raw bar and “meat from the sea” (fish to you), but while pedants might argue that this isn't exactly a steakhouse, the focus is appropriately meaty.
+With a menu of carpaccio, tartares, cured meats and, yes, serious beef rib steaks from California, Oregon and Washington state, including a chateaubriand from the Golden State’s Brandt Beef served with truffle sauce and pommes soufflés, Bazaar Meat can provide pretty much all the meat you need when you’re out on the town.

-Hanover Street Chophouse might just be the swankiest restaurant in the entire state; it’s clubby, elegant, and exactly the type of place where you’ll want to become a regular.
-Classing up downtown since 2005, an ideal meal there might start with a selection of local cheeses, thick-cut Neuske’s bacon, and a seafood tower, then continue with a dry-aged bone-in ribeye and one of their six filet mignon preparations, in either 8 or 12 ounces (bacon maple Bourbon jam and blue cheese fondue are always good options).
+Hanover Street Chophouse might just be the swankiest restaurant in all of New Hampshire; it’s clubby, elegant and exactly the type of place where you’ll want to become a regular.
+Classing up downtown since 2005, an ideal meal there might start with a selection of local cheeses, thick-cut Neuske’s bacon and a seafood tower, then continue with a dry-aged bone-in rib-eye and one of their six filet mignon preparations, in either 8 or 12 ounces (bacon maple bourbon jam and blue cheese fondue are always good options).
 Make sure you accompany it with a wine from their 200-bottle collection.

-Even though it’s located on the opposite side of the Hudson River from Manhattan, just south of the George Washington Bridge, The River Palm Terrace can rank right up there with the big boys across the water.
+Even though it’s located on the opposite side of the Hudson River from Manhattan, just south of the George Washington Bridge, Edgewater, New Jersey’s River Palm Terrace can rank right up there with the big boys across the water.
 All steaks are Black Angus USDA Prime, dry-aged in-house for 28 days, and sliced daily by their in-house butcher, and seafood is purchased daily from New York’s Hunts Point Market, with at least six fresh varieties (and some surprisingly great sushi) on offer daily.
-New York strips, filets, T-bones, and porterhouses for two are given a deep sear under a ripping-hot broiler, and nearly every other item on the menu is equally worthy of praise.
+New York strips, fillets, T-bones and porterhouses for two are given a deep sear under a ripping-hot broiler, and nearly every other item on the menu is equally worthy of praise.

 Photo by Gary M. via Yelp

-This comfortable and low-key steakhouse, in business since 1971, is a Santa Fe landmark and a carnivore’s dream.
-Nestled in the courtyard of an unassuming downtown office building, the restaurant prides itself in serving only corn-fed USDA Prime beef, hand-cut on-premises daily.
-Make sure you start with some onion rings and a cup of their green chile stew (as one does in Santa Fe), then move onto a filet, ribeye, New York strip, prime rib, porterhouse, or El Matador (a sirloin strip served with green chili, sautéed mushrooms, and onion straws).
+The comfortable and low-key Bull Ring, in business since 1971, is a Santa Fe landmark and a carnivore’s dream.
+Nestled in the courtyard of an unassuming downtown office building, the restaurant prides itself on serving only corn-fed USDA Prime beef, hand-cut on-premises daily.
+Make sure you start with some onion rings and a cup of their green chile stew (as one does in New Mexico), then move on to a fillet, rib-eye, New York strip, prime rib, porterhouse or El Matador (a sirloin strip served with green chile, sautéed mushrooms and onion straws).
 You really can’t go wrong.

 Yelp/ Emily H

-This sprawling compound is home to two event spaces, two lounges, private dining rooms, one of the country’s largest wine cellars, and a classy restaurant serving the best steaks in the state.
-Steaks are dry-aged and include a 42-ounce bone-in tomahawk ribeye, chateaubriand, prime rib, and a 15-ounce New York strip; add-ons include Oscar (crab, asparagus, and hollandaise), blue cheese and balsamic glaze, and sautéed onions.
-All steaks are served with your choice of soup, salad, and potato, and as many menu items as possible are sourced from local North Carolina farms.
+The sprawling Angus Barn compound is home to two event spaces, two lounges, private dining rooms, one of the country’s largest wine cellars and a classy restaurant serving the best steaks in North Carolina.
+Steaks are dry-aged and include a 42-ounce bone-in tomahawk rib-eye, chateaubriand, prime rib and a 15-ounce New York strip; add-ons include Oscar (crab, asparagus and hollandaise), blue cheese and balsamic glaze, and sautéed onions.
+All steaks are served with your choice of soup, salad or potato, and as many menu items as possible are sourced from local North Carolina farms.

-Each of the five dining rooms at this spacious restaurant represents a different aspect of North Dakota — women of the prairie, cattlemen, governors, oil booms, families — and they each offer different décor and furnishings.
-USDA Prime steaks offered include boneless ribeye, bacon-wrapped filet, flat iron, and hanger steak with gorgonzola mustard and bacon.
-But for a quintessential North Dakota culinary experience, splurge on one of their bone-in ribeyes, dry aged for either 90, 150, or a whopping 260 days.
+Each of the five dining rooms at the spacious 40 Steak & Seafood represents a different aspect of North Dakota — women of the prairie, cattlemen, governors, oil booms, families — and they each offer different décor and furnishings.
+USDA Prime steaks offered include boneless rib-eye, bacon-wrapped fillet, flat iron, and hanger steak with gorgonzola mustard and bacon.
+But for a quintessential North Dakota culinary experience, splurge on one of their bone-in rib-eyes, dry-aged for either 90, 150, or a whopping 260 days.
 That’s certainly something you don’t see too often.